 Bridging loans can be closed, where there is a fixed repayment date, or open where there is an expectation of when you will pay it off, but no specific date.
 As with all lending, if you are in danger of missing expectations you need to talk to the lender as early as possible in the process.

-This loan scheme has been extended to November 2020 but, given the lead time, it may be too late to set up a CBILS loan in a company you are intending to acquire.
+This loan scheme was initially extended to November 2020 but, given the lead time, it may be too late to set up a CBILS loan in a company you intend to acquire.
 However, it has been announced that there will be a new scheme in January 2021.
 Furthermore, if a company you are acquiring has such a loan there may be reasons to take that loan into the new ownership or convert it into a longer-term loan facility.

 A lender can offer invoice financing as a great means of giving you liquidity to grow.
 Once you have secured the lending, the main difference is that your lender will pay out an agreed proportion of invoices you issue and, for that, they will take fees.